Chart Color Schemes

 Hazelwood Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hazelwood Park's dwelling structures, as per the latest Census, consisted of 76.3% houses and 23.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Hazelwood Park was at 45.1%, with mortgaged dwellings at 37.5% and rented ones at 17.5%.
-The median monthly mortgage repayment was $2,329, higher than Adelaide metro's average of $1,562.
+Hazelwood Park's dwelling structure, as per the latest Census, consisted of 76.3% houses and 23.8% other dwellings.
+In contrast, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Hazelwood Park was 45.1%, with mortgaged dwellings at 37.5% and rented ones at 17.5%.
+The median monthly mortgage repayment was $2,329, exceeding Adelaide metro's average of $1,562.
 The median weekly rent in Hazelwood Park was $345, compared to Adelaide metro's $320.
-Nationally, Hazelwood Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Nationally, Hazelwood Park's mortgage repayments were higher at $2,329 versus Australia's average of $1,863, while rents were lower at $345 compared to the national figure of $375.

 Frequently Asked Questions - Housing